June 24, 2020: Battling Cybersecurity Threats: Role of Congressional Oversight

 Examining the Congressional-Executive Branch Struggle Over Access to Information

-More than 90 people attended a half-day conference co-sponsored by the Levin Center at Wayne Law and The Constitution Project on Tuesday, Oct.
-25, 2016, in Washington, D.C.
+On October 25, 2016, in Washington, D.C., the Levin Center at Wayne Law and The Constitution Project held a half-day conference called, “A Right to 'Know' or a Right to 'No'?
 The conference was live-streamed on C-SPAN and looked at the tension between Congress' constitutional responsibility to oversee the workings of the executive branch and the president's claims of executive privilege and deliberative process in order to protect the inner workings of the White House.
 The conference consisted of two panels of experienced practitioners and distinguished scholars.

 The Constitution gives Congress the responsibility to serve as a check on the operations of the vast expanse of the executive branch.
 That responsibility has long been recognized as an integral part of our system of checks and balances.